cetaSYN/cetaSYN.github.io/_posts/2020-05-25-unifi-cloudkey-gen2-plus-dual-homing.markdown

   - ubiquiti
 ---

+**UPDATE**: Updates to the Unifi software now conflict with this configuration.
+I highly recommend finding an alternative solution as this will cause the Unifi Protect software server to fail in subtle ways.

 This is a guide for dual-homing a CKV2P this is currently operating in a configuration where the device operates in a single subnet for both Unifi Network Controller and Unifi Protect Controller.

 ![Map of CKV2P in dual-homed configuration](/assets/images/unifi_dual_home_map.png)